vzamov/closechatchannels/README.md

      TWILIO_PROXY_SERVICE_SID=YOUR_TWILIO_PROXY_SERVICE_SID
      TWILIO_CHAT_INSTANCE=YOUR_TWILIO_CHAT_INSTANCE
      ```
-     Replace the placeholders (`YOUR_TWILIO_

-ACCOUNT_SID`, etc.) with the actual values you get from your Twilio account dashboard.
+     Replace the placeholders (`YOUR_TWILIO_ACCOUNT_SID`, etc.) with the actual values from your Twilio account dashboard.

 3. **Code**:
    - Copy the provided code into a new file in the same directory.
 Name it, for example, `manageChats.js`.